Troels Kasper Høyer Scheel

 2200 København N.

-We are currently eight researchers in the group.
-We work with around twenty others within Copenhagen Hepatitis C Program (CO-HEP) affiliated with Department of Immunology and Microbiology, University of Copenhagen as well as Department of Infectious Diseases and Clinical Research Centre, Hvidovre Hospital.
+We are currently eight researchers in the group based on the 13th floor of the Mærsk tower at Panum.
+We work with around twenty others within Copenhagen Hepatitis C Program (CO-HEP) and are affiliated with Department of Immunology and Microbiology, University of Copenhagen as well as Department of Infectious Diseases, Hvidovre Hospital.

-Our research interest is focused on the biology of viral infections.
+Our research interest is focused on the molecular and cellular biology of viral infections.
 Only through establishing detailed functional knowledge on the virus and its interaction with the host can we learn how to prevent and treat infectious disease.
 With a background in hepatitis C virus (HCV), it has been exciting to follow how 25 years of basic research have paved the way for novel therapies currently coming to the clinic (Scheel and Rice, 2013 Nat Med).
-In particular, we are interested in the molecular biology of RNA viruses and their interplay with host RNA.
+In particular, we are interested in the molecular biology of RNA viruses and their interplay with host RNA (Damas, Fossat, Scheel, 2019 non-coding RNA).
 Previous and ongoing projects include the interactions between viruses and miRNAs or other cellular RNAs, miRNA systems biology, functional and therapeutic studies of HCV, molecular evolution of RNA viruses, development of in vivo infectious clones and cell culture systems for cultivation of viruses, RNA virus recombination and novel animal homolog viruses of HCV.

 A central research focus is RNA viruses, and how these interact with cellular RNA during infection.
 The exciting overlapping field of cellular non-coding RNA and virology allows for application of state-of-the art systems biology techniques in the context of viral infection.
 Systems virology is of particular interest to broadly identify phenomena that would be missed using reductionist approaches.
 Combined with classical virology and cell biology methods, we are able to follow up on findings to validate and functionally understand findings.